Photo by Ekaterina Polischuk / Shutterstock

 Photo by Kevin Wong

-From rare cars to movies to today brokering private jets and yachts, there seems to be no end to celebrity car broker Whittington’s scope.
+From rare cars to movies to brokering private jets and yachts, there seems to be no end to RD Whittington’s scope.
 “The expensive cars and aircraft and yachts all go hand in hand.
 I got my student pilots license.
-I’ve loved aviation all my life, and it’s great to be able to secure aircraft for my clients today as well,” he says.
+I’ve loved aviation all my life, and it’s great to be able to secure aircraft for my clients today as well,” he said.

 Photo by mekcar / Shutterstock

-So, what’s next for a guy who was born in Florida, raised in Arizona and went to school at a military academy?
-“I’ve got some projects going, one could be television.
+So, what’s next for a guy who was born in Florida, raised in Arizona and educated at a military academy?
+“I’ve got some projects going.
+One could be television.
 I’ve got a vision for something I want to do.
-More than anything, I love to travel and even more give back,” he says.
+More than anything, I love to travel and even more give back,” he said.

-The guy who wrapped a Bugatti in gold, has a heart of gold.
+The guy who wrapped a Bugatti in gold also has a heart of gold.
 More than just a luxury car broker for big-name celebrities, Whittington also provides custom vehicles for charities in need.
 He’s created custom cars for auctions to raise money.
-Most recently he aided a local LA charity with a van they desperately needed to transport food and supplies to poverty-stricken communities.
-“That’s what I love the most is making an impact with charities, and this life I’ve got gives me that opportunity,” says Whittington.
+Most recently, he aided a local LA charity with a van they desperately needed to transport food and supplies to poverty-stricken communities.

 “What I love the most is making an impact with charities, and this life I have gives me that opportunity,” Whittington said.